Chart Color Schemes

 Gowanbrae has a typical household mix, with a higher-than-average median household size

 Family households constitute 76.2% of all households, including 40.8% couples with children, 23.3% couples without children, and 11.3% single parent families.
-Non-family households comprise the remaining 23.8%, with lone person households at 22.2% and group households making up 1.4%.
-The median household size is 2.7 people, larger than the Greater Melbourne average of 2.6.
+Non-family households make up the remaining 23.8%, with lone person households at 22.2% and group households comprising 1.4%.
+The median household size is 2.7 people, which is larger than the Greater Melbourne average of 2.6.

 Frequently Asked Questions - Households